Activity Search Results

 Community Gallery: Annual Student Art Show

-The public is invited to celebrate both exhibits at the free opening reception on Friday, July 10, 2015 from 6:00 to 8:00pm, with refreshments, wine and live guitar music by Daniel Roest.
+The public is invited to celebrate both exhibits at the free opening reception on Friday, September 11, 2015 from 6:00 to 8:00pm, with refreshments, wine and live music.

-The Gallery at 48 Natoma is managed by the Folsom Parks and Recreation Department and showcases art by regional and national professional artists, area museum collections and traveling exhibitions; offering high quality original art exhibits to the community that may otherwise not be experienced in this area.
+The Gallery at 48 Natoma located at 48 Natoma Street in Folsom Civic Center, and is managed by the Folsom Parks and Recreation Department and showcases art by regional and national professional artists, area museum collections and traveling exhibitions; offering high quality original art exhibits to the community that otherwise may not be available in this area.

 The gallery is free and open to the public and art is available for purchase.
 Hours are Monday through Friday from 9-5, with additional hours Tuesday and Wednesday evenings from 6-8pm.
 Free tours can be arranged by appointment.
 For more information contact Cindy Abraham, (916) 355-7285, or email@example.com.